 - Snowflake Scripting Reference

 These topics provide concepts and instructions for working with data shared with you via direct share, the Snowflake Marketplace, and data exchanges.
 It is intended for data consumers, as well as data providers.

-If you have the ACCOUNTADMIN role (or have a role that has been granted the CREATE SHARE or IMPORT SHARE privilege), you can use the Shared Data page in the Snowflake new web interface to perform most tasks related to managing shares and creating shares.
+If you have the ACCOUNTADMIN role (or have a role that has been granted the CREATE SHARE or IMPORT SHARE privilege), you can use the Private Sharing page in Snowsight, the Snowflake web interface, to perform most tasks related to managing shares and creating shares.